The LORD is slow to anger and abounding in mercy, forgiving iniquity and transgression …

 Praise be to God for sending us Jesus Christ and for forgiving our sins and extending mercy to us.

-Question to ponder: God’s mercy is new every morning.
+God’s mercy is new every morning.
 And His justice never sleeps.
 Reflect on the relationship between justice and mercy.